ikarienator/Tesprima/Readme.md

-TEsprima is a JavaScript parser written in TypeScript adapted from [Esprima](https://github.com/ariya/esprima)
+TypedEsprima is a JavaScript parser written in TypeScript adapted from [Esprima](https://github.com/ariya/esprima)

 Features
 --------